How To Keep Binoculars From Fogging Up

 Benefits of Fog-Proof Binoculars

-The advantages of O-ring sealed – fog proof binoculars far outweigh non-sealed binoculars.
-The seal not only protects against the penetration of moisture into the interior which can fog up the lenses or even worse lead to the growth of glass fungus but also from the penetration of the smallest dust and dirt particles.
+The advantages of fog-proof, O-ring sealed binoculars compared to normal binoculars far outweigh them.
+The seal not only protects against moisture from getting in and prevents the lenses from fogging up or worse, promoting the growth of mold, but also against the smallest particles of dust and dirt.

 Actually, you have to ask yourself why not all binoculars are nowadays completely environmentally sealed against moisture and dirt.
 It can hardly be the cost, as a good O-ring seal only costs a few cents in the manufacturing process.